hsteude/dotfiles/README.md

 ## Installation

-The steps below should work on a fresh debian system
+The steps below should work on a fresh debian like system

 If required:
 ```shell